What is Amicar?

 You should start using this medicine at the first sign of a bleeding episode.
 You may need to first use the injection form and then use an oral form (tablet or liquid).
 Your first dose may be much higher than the doses you use later on.
 Follow your doctor's dosing instructions very carefully.

-Treatment with aminocaproic acid is usually continued hourly for 8 hours or until the bleeding has stopped.
+Treatment with Amicar is usually continued hourly for 8 hours or until the bleeding has stopped.

 Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.